Suing a City, County, or State for Injury: Special Rules

 • care, custody, or control of animals in possession of the government.

 Most states will not allow injured persons to recover punitive damages from the government.
-Punitive damages are compensation that is awarded to an injured person in order to punish the wrongdoer and deter future similar misconduct.
-The rationale behind this policy (against punitive damages in these cases) is that, where the government is involved, punitive damages would not have the same deterrent effect.
+Punitive damages are compensation awarded to an injured person to punish the wrongdoer and deter future similar misconduct.
+The rationale behind this policy (against punitive damages in these cases) is that punitive damages wouldn't have the same deterrent effect where the government is involved.

 To learn more about these special types of cases, see our section on Injury Claims Against Government Entities.